Tmalasky/Credit_Risk_Analysis/README.md

 # Overview
 ### - Deliverable 1: Use Resampling Models to Predict Credit Risk
+#### - For all three algorithms, the following have been completed:
+ - An accuracy score for the model is calculated.
+ - A confusion matrix has been generated.
+ - An imbalanced classification report has been generated.

+#### RandomOverSampler
+ - An accuracy score for the model is calculated.
+ - A confusion matrix has been generated.
+ - An imbalanced classification report has been generated.

+#### SMOTE
+ - An accuracy score for the model is calculated.
+ - A confusion matrix has been generated.
+ - An imbalanced classification report has been generated.

+#### ClusterCentroids
  - An accuracy score for the model is calculated.
  - A confusion matrix has been generated.
  - An imbalanced classification report has been generated.